RituPande/ritupande.github.io/_posts/2021-12-28-Eigenvector-Centrality.md

 Let X(t) represent the importance vector of a graph at time-step t, then
 $$ X(t+1) \propto A * X(t) $$

 In a graph, the eigenvector centrality of node can be viewed as a measure of "steady state" of each node passing its importance to its neighbors. i.e. X(t+1) = X(t).
-This implies that in "steady state", we are giving away and receving the same amount of centrality to/from the neighboring nodes.
+This implies that in "steady state", the node is giving away and receving the same amount of centrality to/from the neighboring nodes.
 Let this "steady state" vector be denoated as v

 $$ v  \propto A*v $$
 $$ v  = \lambda A*v $$

-By definition, v is an eigenvector of A. Hence, we can conclude that eignevector of an adjacency matrix provides importance ( centrality ) of each node based on the premise that its importance is proportional to the sum of the importances of it's neighbors.
+By definition, v is an eigenvector of A. Hence, we can intuitively understand that eignevector of an adjacency matrix provides importance ( centrality ) of each node based on the premise that its importance is proportional to the sum of the importances of it's neighbors.

 ### Mathematical Proof

-In a "steady state":
+As discussed, in a "steady state",  the node is giving away and receving the same amount of centrality to/from the neighboring nodes. :

 X(t) = A * X(t)
 $$ X(t) = A^t  * X(0) $$